Data Loading

 Handles both formats automatically:

-• int32 (current): raw ADC counts scaled by vscale/iscale from Parquet user metadata.
+• v3 int32 (current): raw ADC counts scaled by vscale/iscale from Parquet schema metadata.
+Topology and neutral-connection status are read from metadata to indicate which channels carry live data.

 • float (legacy): values already in V/A; scaling factors are 1.0.